Airedale Terrier VS Cairn Terrier

 Size and Appearance

 The Airedale Terrier is a medium-sized dog weighing 50–70 pounds and standing 22–23 inches tall.
-In comparison, the Cairn Terrier is small-sized at 13–14 pounds and 9–10 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Cairn Terrier is small-sized at 13–14 pounds and 9–10 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament